Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 <br>

 ## Conclusion
-- The aim of this project was preparing a Rocky Linux install to use as a golden image.
-We wanted to keep things minimal and
+The aim of this project was to prepare a Rocky Linux install to use as a golden image.
+We strived to keep it minimal, yet include a set of binaries that will be useful throughout the project.
+This project also helped us further explore Proxmox and virtualization, and we have become more familiar with these as a result.